Stephen Randall, Ph.D.

 Research

-My laboratory uses biochemistry and molecular genetics to characterize molecular mechanisms by which plants respond and adapt to environmental stresses such as cold and drought conditions.
-Thus we are conducting proteomic and genetic analysis to identify cellular components important for these processes.
+My laboratory uses biochemistry and molecular genetics to characterize mechanisms by which plants respond and adapt to environmental stresses such as cold and drought conditions.

 Education